lue-bird/elm-accessors/README.md

 >
 >     { foo : { a | foo : c } }

-Any reach you create can be composed with any other to match your new data structures
+Any `Map` you create can be composed with any other to match your new data structures

 ```elm